amdemw206-coder/FeatureToggle_ConditionalRendering_AD311/README.md

 #### By: Amde Wubshet

 ### Breif Description:
-Developed a simple "Feature Toggle" component in React that demonstrates conditional rendering based on props passed to the component
+Developed a simple "Feature Toggle" component in React that demonstrates conditional rendering based on props passed to the component.
+The two props in the FeatureToggle.jsx component:
+- *isEnabled*: a boolean
+- *featureName*: a string

 ### Commands
 After installing the repo, navigate into your project directory: *cd feature-toggle-demo*.
 Then start the development server: *npm run dev*.